lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-7. If vehicle attribute detection was not enabled, we only need to pass the input frames to the next stage of the pipeline.
+7. If vehicle attribute detection was not enabled, then just pass the input frames to the next stage of the pipeline.

 ```cpp
    } else {